porqz/Ranger/README.md

 ## Supported browsers

-Ranger was tested in the latest Chrome and IE 8 (native version does not work in 6 and 7, jQuery version will be).
+Ranger was tested in the latest Chrome, the latest Opera and IE 8 (native version does not work in 6 and 7, jQuery version will be).
 In the nearest future it will be tested in older IEs and other browsers.

 ## Future plans